 HSTS stands for HTTP Strict Transport Security.
 When you have HSTS support it doesn’t allow the site to be loaded in HTTP protocol.
 There is a famous attack known as HTTPS Downgrading.
 This means stripping the HTTPS to HTTP but it will be prevented when using HSTS.

 HSTS allows the site to load only in HTTPS providing an extra layer of security.
 This security layer tells the browser that the site has HTTPS protection and there is no need to try to load the site in HTTP.

 As you know the page loading is an important factor in getting people to use your site.
 It has been found that mobile users don’t want to wait more than three seconds for a page to load.
 With the increase in the use of mobiles for accessing e-commerce sites and making purchases, even delays in milliseconds are a matter of concern.
 When you use HSTS the slight delay that occurs when the site first loads HTTP before being redirected to HTTPS, is prevented.
 This enables your site to load faster and you get a better ranking on the search results page.

 So I conclude by saying that, HTTP is not at all secure and don’t even use it for any kind of websites.
 Use only HTTPS to enable your security with SSL

 Without doubt, HTTPS certainly has a place, and for those of you out there with websites dealing with personal information, such as eCommerce sites or blogs with membership areas, for example, HTTPS is a clear requirement.
 I hope this blog post gives you a good overview to think about moving to HTTPS.
 If you have any questions or related queries, Post it in the comments.

-PLEASE SUBSCRIBE TO OUR PUSH NOTIFICATIONS AS THE EMAIL SUBSCRIPTION IS NO LONGER AVAILABLE.
+SUBSCRIBE TO OUR PUSH NOTIFICATIONS FOR THE LATEST UPDATES.